 If you’re thinking of walking, jogging or running in any of the many marathons, big or small, taking place all over the country in 2018 and would like to support a charity at the same time we would love to hear from you!

 With spring in the air……….
 Take on a challenge this year and help us make a difference!

-We have listed the main marathons for 2017 below, however you can also register for one of the many other runs taking place across the length and breadth of the country every weekend… or indeed perhaps you may like to organise your own run….
+We have listed the main marathons for 2018 below, however you can also register for other runs not mentioned below or indeed organise your own run.